U.S. reassured Europe over Russia talks - EU foreign policy chief - NewsBreak

 U.S. reassured Europe over Russia talks - EU foreign policy chief

-BREST, France (Reuters) - Europe has received assurances from the United States that nothing will be agreed with Russia without the bloc’s involvement, the European Union’s foreign policy chief said on Thursday.
+BREST, France, Jan 13 (Reuters) - Europe has received assurances from the United States that nothing will be agreed with Russia without the bloc's involvement, the European Union's foreign policy chief said on Thursday.

 "With the United States over the last few days, we have had an extremely close coordination," Josep Borrell told reporters ahead of an EU defence ministers meeting in western France.